Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Verifying the Evolution Equations for Scalar Perturbations

-As indicated in the aforementioned verification, the correctness of the equations~(\ref{FRW5}) and~(\ref{FRW4a}) has not yet been verified.
-This will now be addressed by employing the gauge modes.
-It is observed that Eqs.~(\ref{subeq:pertub-flrw}) remain invariant under the gauge transformations~(\ref{func}) with the gauge functions $\xi^\mu(t,\bm{x})$ given by~(\ref{eq:synchronous}).
-Furthermore, the quantities $\varepsilon_\een$, $n_\een$, $\theta_\een$, $\vartheta_\een$, and ${^3\!}R_\een$ are known to be gauge-dependent.
+We will now continue with the second method of verifying Eqs.\,(\ref{subeq:pertub-flrw}).
+Equations~(\ref{FRW5}) and~(\ref{FRW4a}) have not yet been verified by the above procedure.
+This will now be addressed by using the gauge modes.
+Equations~(\ref{subeq:pertub-flrw}) are invariant under the gauge transformations~(\ref{func}) with the gauge functions $\xi^\mu(t,\bm{x})$ given by~(\ref{eq:synchronous}).
+Furthermore, the quantities $\varepsilon_\een$, $n_\een$, $\theta_\een$, $\vartheta_\een$, and ${^3\!}R_\een$ are gauge-dependent.
 It is therefore evident that the gauge modes